Phone: (765) 49-62286

 Prof. Ozmel's work focuses on the tension between value generation and value capturing in technology alliances, Venture capital, Corporate VC investments and innovation outcomes.
-She also works on the formation/governance of tehcnology alliances, and determinants of technology M&As.
+She also works on the formation/governance of technology alliances, and determinants of technology M&As.
 She has publications in Journal of Financial Economics, Academy of Management Journal, Strategic Management Journal, and Organization Science.
 She is also the recipient of 2016/2017 Research Fellowship at Krannert School of Management.
 She has won the 2016 Salgo-Noren Outstanding MBA Teaching Award, which is given to one faculty by the votes of the MBA students.
 She teaches MBA Strategic Management core and Competitive Strategy as well as PhD courses.
 Below is a more detailed discusssion of her research.

 Her first line of research focuses on the formation, governance and contracting in high-tech alliances and value capture/resource allocation in Venture Capital/corporate VC investments.
 As part of her work on the tension between value creation and value capture in alliances and VC investments, her recent work on alliance contracts in biotech/pharma alliances focuses on the role of partners' bargaining power on the allocation of technology commercialization rights, and intellectual property rights.
 Relatedly, in her paper on Strategic Management Journal, she emphasizes the competition among ventures in VC firm's portfolio and the role of venture's "relative ranking" in VC's portfolio to access VC's resources.

 Her recent paper on Journal of Financial Economics focuses on alliances and Venture Capital funding as alternative sources of private equity funding for high-tech entreprenurial firms, such as the ventures in biotechnology industry, and analyzes the implications on the venture's future strategy and performance.
 As part of her research agenda on the performance effects of a firm's inter-firm exchanges, she also works on the information advantages of institutional investors that are connected to Venture capital firms and related return effects when investing in entrepreneurial firms' IPOs.